 Whatever the type of partnership, there are some basic principles that ought to be considered before they are set up:

-- What are you trying to achieve? – this might sound incredibly obvious but ensuring you are working to the same end point should be the foundation to how the partnership is built.
+This might sound incredibly obvious but ensuring you are working to the same end point should be the foundation to how the partnership is built.
 This goes beyond the measurement metrics like total amounts of money to be raised.
 For example, if you are working on a partnership around a medical condition, is your overarching aim a change to how the condition is treated or eradicating it entirely, or simply raising awareness of the condition?
 This will make a huge difference to finding the right partner, developing what you do together, and motivating audiences to get involved.

-- What are your expectations from each other and the process? – this is the nuts and bolts of the partnership.
+This is the nuts and bolts of the partnership.
 How will your results be measured?
 How often?
 Who is responsible for this?
 It is also important to lay out who is delivering what and that these roles are divided to best play to the strengths of the partner.

-- How will you talk about the partnership? – most partnerships will come with a desire from both sides to talk about the ambitions and achievements.
+Most partnerships will come with a desire from both sides to talk about the ambitions and achievements.
 It is important to agree early how this is done, how you will work together to amplify the message and when.
 Having a core set of messages and clear roles will ensure that this process works efficiently and that everyone is happy with how the partnership is communicated.

-- Think about the end – this might sound a little odd, but understanding the end point (and what you hope to have achieved by then) is vital from the beginning.
+This might sound a little odd, but understanding the end point (and what you hope to have achieved by then) is vital from the beginning.
 No one partner should come to rely on the other without understanding if, when and how the partnership will end.
 Having an exit strategy will ensure that the partnership can go out with a bang and not a whimper – or ideally both partners can understand its benefit and discuss expansions with enough time to enact them.

-- How much is it going to cost? – just like volunteers, partnerships don’t come free, they need to be managed and they need resources on both sides to make them work.
+Just like volunteers, partnerships don’t come free, they need to be managed and they need resources on both sides to make them work.
 This needs to be factored into the planning so there are no unexpected surprises and you can make the most of the opportunity.

 Whatever your goal, it is likely that there are partners available to help you achieve the change you want.
 But, like all good relationships they require work and good communication from the very outset.